 3. Essie Nail Polish in Leading Lady

 Leading Lady is a blackened-crimson with red glitter and is absolutely beautiful.
 It’s more winter than fall, but still–it gets me in the Christmas mood and I love it!
 When I wore this last week, I kept catching myself looking down at my nails all day.
 It’s a gorgeous, well-done glitter–not too sparkly or over-the-top.
-It’s subtle and sexy and doesn’t need to try too hard to catch the eye (yes, we’re still talking about a nail polish here ).
+It’s subtle and sexy and doesn’t need to try too hard to catch the eye (yes, we’re still talking about a nail polish here :P).